-Harold talked with Lanfranc as they walked from the hall together out of the main hall, and after about an hour Harold returned.
+Harold talked with Lanfranc as they walked together out of the main hall, and after about an hour Harold returned.
 He talked with his companions and they all prepared to leave.

 “We’ll leave now, the bond is sealed.”
 Harold was cold in tone and manner.

 With his mouth full William replied.
 “Leave?”
 William spat the contents of his mouth onto the floor.